 REAL ESTATE INVESTMENT: LLC vs. Land Trust

-As an attorney, I sometimes end up suggesting a course of action I know is not the best solution in order to stay within the client’s comfort zone.
-It’s a bit frustrating, actually, but I understand where the client is coming from.
-There are significant sums of money at stake, and clients rightly want to understand the proposed structure.
+As an attorney, I sometimes end up suggesting a course of action I know is not the best available option in order to stay within the client’s comfort zone.
+It can be a bit frustrating, but I understand the stakes are high and clients want to understand the plan of action.

-Last week, we discussed 10 advantages of a land trust [a Florida land trust, to be specific].
+Last week, we discussed 10 advantages of a land trust [a Florida land trust].
 The purpose of that article was to make people aware of the possibilities with a land trust, which truly is a very useful vehicle.

-Experience has taught me, however, clients who are unfamiliar with trusts will almost invariably decide in favor of an LLC no matter how much I extol the virtues of a land trust.
-When it comes down to it, clients would rather go with an inferior solution they can understand than something that sounds exotic or too good to be true.
+Experience has taught me, however, clients who are unfamiliar with trusts will almost invariably decide in favor of an LLC no matter how much I explain the pros-cons.
+When it comes down to it, clients would rather go with an inferior solution they understand than something that sounds exotic or too good to be true.

 That is fair enough.
-However, when viewed side-by-side with the familiar LLC, I think you will find a land trust is not such an exotic creature after all.
+But, when viewed side-by-side with the familiar LLC, I think you will find a Florida land trust is not such an exotic creature after all.
 Part of the problem may simply be vocabulary.
 Perhaps juxtaposing equivalent terms will provide real estate investors with a better understanding of — and greater comfort level with — land trusts.

 Limited Liability Company (LLC) vs. Florida Land Trust